 8 Hilarious John Mulaney Moments From ‘Saturday Night Live’ (VIDEO)

-The comedian — who has worked as a writer, producer and acted on the NBC sketch series — returns for his fourth round as host on Saturday, October 31 with musical guest The Strokes.
-In anticipation for his return we’re celebrating by taking a look back at some of Mulaney’s funniest moments.
+The comedian — who has worked as a writer, producer, and acted on the NBC sketch series — returns for his fifth round as host on Saturday, February 26 with musical guest LCD Soundsystem.
+In anticipation of his return, we’re celebrating by taking a look back at some of Mulaney’s funniest moments on the show.

 Ranging from musical-inspired segments to faux game shows, Mulaney has shown a range of talent throughout the years on the fan-favorite program.
 Below, we’re rounding up some of Mulaney’s funniest sketches and segments.
 Have a laugh by checking them out and don’t miss the comedian’s return to SNL this weekend.